Account settings and security

 Discover how Phare can help with website and server uptime monitoring, incident management, and much more.

 In this documentation, you'll find everything you need to know about setting up, configuring, and using Phare to its fullest potential.
-Whether you're an internet veteran or just getting started with making websites, our comprehensive documentation will walk you through every step of the process.
+Whether you're an internet veteran or just getting started with websites, this guide walks you through every step of the process.

 Set up your account in a couple of minutes